was this guy anyway?

 was probably one of the king's Pages as a teenager (they're

-called 'Pages' but were really more like squires).
-We
+called 'Pages' but the term in Greek translates "Kings Boys" and were more like squires).

 his grandfather may have been called Demetrios).